topocare/iota-pay-on-production/README.md

 The repositiory contains the java project which is described in the article.

+First step:
-wallet_template.properties: Is a config  file.
+wallet_template.properties: Is a template config  file.
+1) copy file, rename the copy to wallet.properties
-1) An IOTA seed has to be inserted (machines wallet)
+2) Insert an IOTA seed (machines wallet)
-2) A receiving address, where the IOTA token shall be transfered when a production step is achieved
+2) Insert a payment address, where the IOTA token shall be received when a production step is achieved